Rappsilber-Laboratory/xidocs/md/views/alignment.md

 ![Alignment View](../../img/alignment.png)

 Search sequences in the search data can often be slightly different from the sequences for the same proteins in the Uniprot database, and often radically different to those in PDB files for the same proteins.
-These differences are usually due to missing end and start sequences but can also include residue differences within the sequence and misalignments.
-Xi View automatically aligns these different sequences so Uniprot annotations appear in the correct place and cross-links in the 3D view are correctly positioned.
+These differences are usually due to missing end and start sequences but can also include residue differences within the sequence and misalignments. xiVIEW automatically aligns these different sequences so Uniprot annotations appear in the correct place and cross-links in the 3D view are correctly positioned.
 This view displays the results of these alignments for user inspection along with some controls for tweaking the alignment algorithm (Gotoh) used.

 ### Representation ###